-Unless otherwise designated by donor criteria, an award of a named professorship is made to tenured faculty members with the rank of full professor or who have applied for promotion to the rank of full professor and are recommended by the Promotion and Tenure Committee for promotion to that rank.
-The duration of an award shall be limited to a period of four years and thereafter rotated until development activities generate five or more additional named professorships, then the term shall be five years and thereafter rotated.
-A recipient of a prior award is eligible for consideration for a subsequent award if continued productivity justifies continued recognition.
+Unless otherwise designated by donor criteria, an award of a named professorship will be made to tenured faculty members with the rank of full professor or who have applied for promotion to the rank of full professor and have been recommended by the Promotion and Tenure Committee for promotion to that rank.
+The duration of the award shall be limited to a period of four years until development activities generate sufficient additional named professorships that the Dean determines that a term of five years would be more appropriate.